2022 Indonesian student protests: Kalimantan

 Protests occurred in several major cities such as Banjarmasin, Palangka Raya, and Samarinda.
 In Samarinda, hundreds of students who joined the Alliance of East Kalimantan Residents Suing (Mahakam Alliance) were making crowds at the Islamic Center, before protesting at the front of the Regional People's Representative Council of East Kalimantan office.

 In Central Kalimantan, protests were planned in the city of Palangka Raya, East Kotawaringin Regency, and Kapuas Regency.
 As a result, police in the respective regions tightened the security preparations there.
 In Palangka Raya, students who identified themselves under Palangka Raya Cipayung Plus Alliance blockaded sections of the main road inside the city in front of the Central Kalimantan People's Representative Council, and burned tires.
 The students demanded the government stabilise cooking oil prices, lower fuel prices, and cancel the recent addition of an 11% value-added tax.

 A protest by students occurred in Tarakan, North Kalimantan, on both 11 April and 12 April.
 However, on 12 April, the continuation protest was delayed to the next day.

 In Pontianak, West Kalimantan, the student protests mostly focused on issue of third term rumours and rising fuel prices.
 The protest was held in front off West Kalimantan People's Representative Council building.
 However, not all universities or colleges participated in the protest.
-Head of student's executives body of Keling Kumang Technology Institute in Sekadau Regency, said that they will not participate in the protest and that Jokowi's statements rejecting extension of his term and delaying election is sufficient enough already.
+Head of student's executives body of Keling Kumang Technology Institute in Sekadau Regency, said that they will not participate in the protest and that Jokowi's statements rejecting extension of his term and delaying election is sufficient.